makinacorpus/drupalindustry.recipe.drush/README.txt

 In order to be able to actually use the drush command, you need PHP CLI (command line interface)!

-The generated drush script is BASH.
+The generated drush script is SH.

 The demo project: with buildout
 ===============================